peterhj/liboperator/README.md

 This is a Rust library for implementing differentiable operators used in optimization.
-This library contains traits for generic operators, as well as some implementations of common optimization algorithms, e.g. SGD.
+This library contains traits for generic operators, as well as some implementations of common optimization algorithms, e.g. SGD, RMSprop, and Adam.

 ## Concepts